kevlahan/wavetrisk_hydrostatic/Users_manual.md

 - Adaptive multigrid solver, using scheduled relaxation Jacobi (SRJ) iterations.

 ##### WAVETRISK 2.0
-- 3D hydrostatic extension of original 2D spherical code (`WAVETRISK 1.X`).
+- 3D hydrostatic extension of original 2D spherical code `WAVETRISK 1.0`.

+##### WAVETRISK 1.0
+- 2D shallow water equations on the sphere.
+- Implemented in `fortran 2003` and parallelized using `mpi`.
+- Hybrid tree-patch data structure where the patch size is can be chosen to optimize performance (`4x4` is typical).
+- Includes load balancing at each checkpoint write.

+##### WAVETRISK 0.1
+- 2D shallow water equations on the plane.
+Implemented in `matlab`.

 ## Contents
 [1.
 Standard test cases](#markdown-header-1-standard-test-cases)